 Add new definition as follows:

 R202

 POTENTIAL SOLAR ZONE AREA.
-The combined area of any low-sloped roofs and any steep-sloped roofs oriented between 90 degrees and 300 degrees of true north where the annual solar access is 70 percent or greater.
-Annual solar access is the ratio of “annual solar insolation with shade” to the “annual solar insolation without shade”.
-Shading from obstructions located on the roof or any other part of the building shall not be included in the determination of annual solar access
+The combined area of any steep-sloped roofs oriented between 90 degrees and 300 degrees of true north and any low-sloped roofs where the annual solar access is 70 percent or greater.

+ANNUAL SOLAR ACCESS.
+The ratio of annual solar insolation with shade to the annual solar insolation without shade.
+Shading from obstructions located on the roof or any other part of the building shall not be included in the determination of annual solar access.
+Shading from existing permanent natural or person-made obstructions that are external to the building, including but not limited to trees, hills, and adjacent structures, shall be considered for annual solar access calculations.

 Add new text as follows: